Graduate employers who recruit students with 2.2s: the hospitality, leisure and travel sector

 - Odeon Cinemas: offers a range of entry-level roles.

-- Greenwich Leisure Limited (GLL): looks for graduates from any background for its two-year trainee manager programme.
+- Greenwich Leisure Limited (GLL): has recruited graduates from any background for its two-year trainee manager programme.

 - The British Horseracing Authority: runs short programmes for graduates of all degree backgrounds, in many areas, from journalism to digital marketing.